malpunek/shakespeare-captioning/Qualitative.md

 --------------------
 Normal: a traffic light with a building
 --------------------
-Styled: a traffic light with a building
+Styled: i will prove a bright orange and with a clock in the country there
 --------------------